Military aviation

 The Aviation Museum “Sky Zoo” is located in Smārde parish, Tukums municipality, in the territory of Jūrmala Airport that was once the Tukums Military Airfield.
 The exhibit includes aircrafts YAK-40, AN-2, SU22M4, PZL TS-11 Iskra and a helicopter MI-24.
 Tour of the airfield includes hangars, caponiers and engineering equipment.
 The airfield was used by both the German and Soviet armies.
 During the Soviet occupation it was one of the most important military airfields in the territory of Latvia.
 The fighters stationed there were intended to attack enemy ships and bomb coastal fortifications.
 On the night of 9 November 1975, a battle alarm was received at the Tukums airfield – there was enemy warship in the territorial waters of the Soviet Union (in the Gulf of Riga), and it had to be destroyed.
 Several planes took off from Tukums.
 However, it turned out that it was the Soviet naval warship ‘Storozhevoi’ (Guardian) on which an armed mutiny against the existing Soviet regime took place.
 When the planes reached the warship, the battle was still ongoing.
 Later the rebel leader Valery Sablin, a Soviet naval officer, was wounded and the mutiny ended.
 He was sentenced to death for treason.
 This was one of the most dramatic events showing the discontent with the regime and marking the approach of its collapse.

-Located in the territory of Vecgulbene manor - in the historical center.
+Located in the territory of Vecgulbene Manor - in the historical center.

-In the interwar period, the garrison of the Latvian Army was located in Gulbene, where the 7th Sigulda Infantry Regiment Battalion was stationed.
-Aerodromes are especially important in places where important railway and road junctions have been established.
-In 1937, a newly established unit of the Aviation Regiment was stationed in Gulbene, which became the 6th Division of the Latgale Division Scouts, increasing the number of army units near the eastern border of Latvia.
+In the interwar period, Gulbene was home to a Latvian army garrison, where the 7th Sigulda Infantry Regiment battalion was stationed.
+In the mid-1930s, the creation of a military aviation base began, because for the successful operation of military aviation, an extensive network of airfields must be ensured even in peacetime.
+Airfields are especially important in places where important railway and road junctions have been established.
+On November 11, 1935, construction of a military airfield began here.
+In 1937, a newly formed Aviation Regiment unit was stationed in Gulbene, which became the 6th reconnaissance squadron of the Latgale Division, increasing the number of army units near the eastern border of Latvia.

-The conservatory building is visible.
+The Orangery building is visible.

 Vaiņode air base